1up-lab/OneupUploaderBundle/Resources/doc/index.md

 ## Prerequisites

-This bundle tested using Symfony2 versions 2.1+.
+This bundle is tested using Symfony2 versions 2.1+.

 ### Translations
 If you wish to use the default texts provided with this bundle, you have to make sure that you have translator